Lars Nootbaar Player Props: Cardinals vs. Cubs

 Lars Nootbaar At The Plate

-- Nootbaar has an RBI in 22 of 65 games this year, with multiple RBI in five of them.
+- In 33.3% of his games this season, Nootbaar has tallied at least one RBI.
+In five of those games (7.6%) he recorded more than one RBI.

-- In 49.2% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (10.8%).
+- In 33 of 66 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.